fleetdm/fleet/docs/1-Using-Fleet/1-Fleet-UI.md

 ## Scheduling queries

 As discussed in the running queries documentation, you can use the Fleet application to create, execute, and save osquery queries.
 You can organize these queries into "Query Packs".
-To view all saved packs and perhaps create a new pack, select "Manage Packs" from the "Packs" sidebar.
+To view all saved packs and perhaps create a new pack, select "Packs" from the top nav.
 Packs are usually organized by the general class of instrumentation that you're trying to perform.

 ![Manage Packs](../images/manage-packs.png)